ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ## Using CyFi

+Comprehensive instructions for using CyFi can be found in the [CyFi docs](https://cyfi.drivendata.org/).
+The below provides an overview of some of CyFi's key functionality.

 CyFi is designed to be simple to use.
 To get started, users can install CyFi with pip.

 ```bash